LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item25_Use_std_move_on_rvalues_ref_std_forward_on_universal_ref.md

 There are more rules...

-## Apply `std::move` and `std::forward` at the end of usage since you don't want to have unspecified value when you are not done with rvalue references and universal references
+## Apply `std::move` and `std::forward` at the end of usage
+Because you don't want to have unspecified value when you are not done with rvalue references and universal references

 template<typename T>                       // text is
 void setSignText(T&& text)                 // univ. reference